whitewind664/sdp/summaries/sprint5.md

 - To improve:

 ## Roust, Michael Murad
-- Done:
+- Done: Further improving user management system and communication with database.
-- Went well:
+- Went well: Using android Tasks (like Futures) correctly!
-- To improve:
+- To improve: Think about how to cleanup the code maybe.

 ## Wengle, Erik Alessandro (Scrum Master)
 - Done: